 Students will develop their self-awareness and skills of reflection on their learning and experiences through individual activities and class discussions.
 They will be guided to identify their individual learning needs and monitor and reflect on their own progress.

-Working with Children in Care as another core area of practice will be outlined, including fostering and adoption issues and aftercare.
+Working with Children in Care is another core area of practice that will be outlined, including fostering and adoption issues and aftercare.

 Key messages from research and theory in relation to interventions and outcomes, along with key messages from Inquiry reports, serious case reviews and government commissioned reports will form part of the curriculum.
 Here, multi-disciplinary and multi-agency working will feature as a core theme.

 The identification of child abuse and assessment of significant harm, including the assessment of risk, thresholds, child protection investigations, changing practice and policy trends and the different ways in which children might be subject to neglect and abuse will be examined.
-Here, procedural intervention in child protection and safeguarding work; developing critical analysis and professional judgement will be discussed in depth.
+Here, procedural intervention in child protection and safeguarding work and developing critical analysis and professional judgement will be discussed in depth

-Students will attend placement for a total of 70 days (420 hours) and carry out direct work with service-users in a social work or social care environment.
+Students will attend placement for a period in line with the requirements of the professional regulator and carry out direct work with service-users in a social work or social care environment.
 They will develop skills, knowledge and values through experiential learning.
 They will be supervised by either an on-site or off-site practice educator.

 The students will also attend for 5 full days (25 hours total) of skills development.
 These days will expand and consolidate both the skills development days undertaken prior to placement and the practice learning opportunities.